ericafk0001/cat-a-doro-timer/README.md

 - **Total Time Tracker**: Tracks the total time you've spent on tasks.
 - **Customizability**: Able to customize intervals, look, storage, etc.
 - **Minimal Mode**: Enabling this will let you focus on the timer itself, if you find the cats distracting.
+- **Quotes**: Have the options to see random motivational quotes or set your own custom quote.
+- **Music**: A mini music player so you can focus on your tasks.

 ## Demo